ZAPtronCoder/RANDOM-STUPID-IDEAS/Syndictive/SYN Iron's update.md

 All the new and reworked content would be fitted to be in line with the theming of other mods within the modpack.
 - There would be three main schools:
   - *Mundane*, would classify spells that are unassuming, or basic.
     - Would include basic spells, with no defined theme.
-(Fireball, Bolt, Dash, and whatnot.
+(Fireball, bolt, dash, whatnot.
 Just whatever basic spells.)
     - Replaces *Evocation*.
   - *Esoteric*, would classify more ***Malum*** oriented spells, dark magics, etc.
     - Would include more powerful and dark oriented spells, with the theme of ***Malum***.
-(Ether Flame, Telekinesis, Teleport, probably Portal, maybe some powerful blast [Biden Blast??!?!!!1!?!].)
+(Ether flame, telekinesis, teleport, probably portal, maybe some powerful blast [Biden Blast??!?!!!1!?!].)
     - Replaces *Ender*.
   - *Hallowed*, would classify more support oriented spells.
     - Would include more supportive and weak spells, aside from smites and whatnot.
-(Heal Aura, Holy Smite, whatever I can think of.)
+(Heal aura, holy smite, whatever I can think of.)
     - Replaces *Holy*.
 - ~~All~~ Some rarities are shifted and renamed.
   - *Common* is unchanged.